CommoMegaSator/Versatile-Development/README.md

 To use it, you should to change some settings in the application.properties file.

-Now this site uses Redis for saving user Session.
+Now this site uses Redis for saving user Session and also user locale.

 csrf token is disabled temporary.